tiy-gvl-python/palindromes/README.md

 * Lisa Bonet ate no basil.
 * A man, a plan, a cat, a ham, a yak, a yam, a hat, a canal: Panama!
 * Doc, note, I dissent.
 A fast never prevents a fatness.
 I diet on cod.

-## Hard Mode

-Make both an iterative and recursive version of your palindrome test function.

 ## Notes